BusbyLab/git-gh-demo/README.md

 Press `Enter` <br> <br>

     ?
-Repository owner  [Use arrows to move, type to filter] SpataforaLab
+Repository owner  [Use arrows to move, type to filter]
+    > BusbyTest
-    > gerverska
+      gerverska

-I’ll select myself for this example, but my PI might wish to have this repository in their organization. <br> <br>
+I’ll select `BusbyTest` for this example so my PI can associate this repo with their organization.
+If you don’t have the option to select `BusbyTest`, choose yourself. <br> <br>

     ?
 Description (git-gh-demo) Learning git + gh

 Provide an informative description of the repo. <br> <br>

     ?
-Visibility  [Use arrows to move, type to filter]
+Visibility  [Use arrows to move, type to filter] Public
-    > Public
-      Private
+    > Private
       Internal

-I’ll select `Public` for this exercise, but I will want to select `Private` for most repos. **Always ask your PI before making a repo public.** <br> <br>
+I’ll select `Private` for this exercise, but I could select `Public` if my PI gave me the go-ahead. **Always ask your PI before making a repo public.** <br> <br>

-    ✓ Created repository gerverska/git-gh-demo_gerverska on GitHub
+    ✓ Created repository BusbyTest/git-gh-demo_gerverska on GitHub

     ?
 What should the new remote be called? (origin)